California Fairs

 ocfair.com

-The OC Fair is "Home Sweet Home" To Thousands of People
+The OC Fair is "Home Sweet Home" To Hundreds of Thousands of People

 By C. MacDonald

-Ironically, this year's exciting Fair has the theme, "Home Sweet Home."
-Willie's home is on the road with his friends but to thousands of people, the OC Fair is their home to come to year after year.
+To hundreds of thousands of people, the OC Fair is their home to come to year after year for a mixture of farm, fun and food.
 It's where they reunite with family and friends.
-It's where they see world-class acts like Willie.
-Most know the layout like their homes--Carnival Rides to the East, Action Sports and Livestock-Northeast, Parade of Products and Crafts in the Center, Centennial Farm to the Southwest....
+It's where they see world-class acts, Carnival Rides to the East, Action Sports and Livestock-Northeast, Parade of Products and Crafts in the Center, Centennial Farm to the Southwest....

 Home is indeed where the heart is and you'll feel proud to be an American when you stand alongside steel beams from the World Trade Center, made famous on Sept.
 11, 2001 (they're on Family Fair Way, between Green Gate and Park Plaza.
 Be sure and bring your camera to capture this part of history).
 They will inspire you, remembering the patriotic unity that came out of that shocking day, and the positive hopes you have for future generations.
 Be sure and catch the nightly Salute to Heroes Tribute Show in The Hangar.
 All military, active and veteran, get in the Fair free with appropriate ID.